 A pull-down kitchen faucet offers distinctive styling as well as functionality not found in traditional faucets.
 The clean design unclutters the sink deck by doing away with a separate faucet and spray head.

 When compared with other types of faucets, pull-down kitchen faucets are relatively new.
-The development gave faucet manufacturers the opportunity to develop new looks and designs.
+The development has given faucet manufacturers the opportunity to develop new looks and designs.
 In addition, these products provide a vehicle to make use of advances in faucet technology.

-With a removable spout and long hose, a pull-down kitchen faucet combines the workings of a regular faucet and a spray head in one fixture.
+With its removable spout and long hose, a pull-down kitchen faucet combines the workings of a regular faucet and a spray head in one fixture.

 Pull-Down Faucet Benefits

 A pull-down kitchen faucet resembles a goose-neck faucet because of its tall, rounded spout, but most models don't curve as much as a traditional goose-neck faucet.
 These faucets have a very appealing design that makes them a favorite of kitchen designers and homeowners who want to remodel their kitchens by upgrading their faucets.

 The high arc, which is usually in the 10- to 12-inch range, makes it a good candidate for filling and washing large pots.
 On many models, the spout swivels.
 That means you have the option of working it like a traditional faucet, or you can pull down on the spout head to move the spray head anywhere you wish.

 On most models, the hose is long enough so that you can reach into the corners of the largest kitchen sink, and you can pull the spray head to the countertop to fill pots.
 When finished, the spray hose retracts back into the spout.
 A weight attached to the hose under the sink helps the spray head retract into position.
 Some faucets have magnets installed in the spray head and the spout to keep the spray head docked securely.
 Magnetic docking (manufacturers all have proprietary names for it) prevents dangling spray heads.